AndrewKvalheim/treemaker/linux/README_linux.txt

 proper directories.
-You'll need write permission for those directories and additional (permanent this time) disk space (roughly 7MB, 22MB, 30MB and 60MB for the release, profile, development and debug configurations, respectively).
+You'll need write permission for those directories and additional (permanent this time) disk space (roughly 7MB, 22MB, 30MB and 60MB for the release, profile, development and debug configurations, respectively, in i386 platforms).
 Unless you specified different INSTALL_PREFIXes, only one configuration may be installed at a time.

 4.5.
 Building a Distribution Bundle